-A room full of rowdy children can be quite intimidating to both new and seasoned teachers.
+A room full of rambunctious children can be quite intimidating to both new and seasoned teachers.
 Luckily, teachers learn effective methods of engaging children whether they are trained in a bachelor’s degree or alternative certificate program.
 Even if you’ve been in the classroom for years, it can help to get back to the basics every now and again.

 Ways to Engage and Retain the Attention of Your Students

 - Provide visual aids when possible: Children, and all people, process and retain information differently and therefore benefit from various information delivery methods.
 Visual aids and handouts can stimulate these visual learners.

 - Emphasize important concepts: Most students benefit from repetition, reiterating key concepts in lessons and reviewing material.
 Doing so in various settings and via several different delivery methods allows students to receive and retain information better.

 - Use logical thinking: Show students how to use logical thinking and explain answers using logical processes so they can not only retain the information, but also find answers themselves by creating links between ideas.
 Logical thinking helps transfer lessons to real life application and facilitate everyday use by students.